-One of the weakest moments of the day you get hungry is often around 4 o’clock.
+One of the common moment during which you get hungry is around 4 o’clock.
 Lunch has already gone far and it is still too early to eat.

 Most muesli bars are packed with sugar, so you only get more appetite.
 You can usually take fruit, rice cakes with hummus or a handful of nuts.
 But even better are these healthy oat bars.
 It takes a little bit of your time to make the bars but when you finish the recipe you can snack without feeling guilty.
 With this mini-meal, you give your body the nutrients it needs to generate enough energy so that you can easily bridge a period between meals.

 - 150 gr of dates

 - 2 tbsp water